North of Camdenton, Missouri on Highway 5, Lake Road 5-88.

 Bridal Cave is located at the shore of the artificial Lake Ozark and has its own Jetty.
 It is possible to reach the cave either on road or by boat from Camdenton.

 We read: "Bridal Cave contains more onyx formations per square foot than any other show cave".
 A pretty typical comment for the area, but actually only of historic interest.
 What was named cave onyx is simply calcite, the typical formations of caves like stalactites, stalagmites and flowstone.
 And while this cave offers an abundance of speleothems, we actually doubt there is any way to make such a hotlist and if it was, there are lots of other candidates for the top ten.
 So actually this is advertising, and typical for the Ozarks and the time in which many of the show caves were created and the so-called Cave Wars.
 It was one of seven show caves opened in the 1940s and only two including Bridal Cave are still open.
 So there was a hard competition between the caves and marketing phrases became obviously somewhat hectic.

 Nearby Bear Cave (also Neongwah Bear Cave) is not developed and used for wild tours, so called Discovery Tours or Lantern Tours.
-The tours are made with lanterns and are less spelunking and more educational and historic tours.
+The tours are made with lanterns and are less cave trekking and more educational and historic tours.